stewarjs/crawler-request/README.md

-# crawler-request
+# crawler-request-js
 Forked from https://gitlab.com/autokent/crawler-request.
-Needed additional functionality to return metadata from PDFs.
+Needed additional functionality to return metadata from HTML and PDFs.

 **HTTP request module customized for crawlers.**